alexandrecuer/sharebox/README.md

 profile 3 : private user
 --
-full team member who dematerializes his productions - private users can swarm one or more of their **root** directories in other private users'folders - this constitutes a primitive kind of collaborative work
+full team member who dematerializes his productions - private users can create directories in other private users'folders, if they received shared access from the owner - this constitutes a primitive kind of collaborative work

 profile 4 : admin
 --